 What is not to like about road trips?
 Just picture the feeling of being free to stop wherever you want.
 To take detours to cute towns.
 To see spectacular landscapes fly by outside the window as you drive.
 Europe is as made for epic road trip adventures.
 And Central Europe in particular, where distances are short, historical sites are countless, and the scenic landscapes are everchanging.
+Read on to find a great itinerary for a 14 days road trip in Central Europe.

-14 days, 4 countries, and 6 destinations
+Road trip in Central Europe: 14 days, 4 countries, 6 destinations

 If you knew me, you would not question where I got my love for road trips from.
 I was not even born yet, the first time I participated on my parents’ honeymoon road trip to Germany.
 Throughout my childhood and teenage years there we spent numerous holidays driving through Denmark, Germany, Austria, and Italy.
 The last time I joined a family tour through Europe was in 2006, and after more than a decade of travels either solo or with friends, it was finally time for another family holiday in 2019.